 This is an accelerated course.
-Material that is normally covered in 16 weeks is covered in 5 weeks.
+Material that is normally covered in 16 weeks is covered in 8 weeks.
 As such, keeping up with course assignments is very important.
-Any student who falls more than 5 days behind on assignments may be withdrawn from the course.
+Any student who falls more than 7 days behind on assignments may be withdrawn from the course.
+Any student who fails to complete either exam will be withdrawn.